 It took me another year to quit desperately trying to get back to the person I used to be before the injury and realize that that person was gone forever.
 Over the next couple of years, I gradually began to accept the “new Debbie” with her way-less-than-perfect speech, handwriting, and memory.
 And, in another couple of years, I began to even sort of like her.

 Recovering from the brain injury taught me a valuable lesson.
-I learned that there is no such thing normal.
+I learned that there is no such thing as normal.
 Normal is an illusion.
-It’s an idea we get in our heads about what our lives should look like influenced by society, the media, friends, family and a million other things.
-Searching for normal is denial of and resistance to whatever is happening right here and now which results in struggle and pain.
-(See blog: Life Gets Better By Managing Expectations) Wherever I am in my life and whatever is happening IS normal whether it’s what I wanted or expected or not.
+It’s an idea we get in our heads about what our lives should look like influenced by society, the media, friends, family, and a million other things.
+Searching for normal is a denial of and resistance to whatever is happening right here and now which results in struggle and pain.
+Wherever I am in my life and whatever is happening IS normal whether it’s what I wanted or expected or not.

 Eckhart Tolle said, “Whatever the present moment contains, accept it as if you had chosen it.”
 I’ve learned not to judge any situation as good or bad when it arises.
 It’s my job to find the good in it for me – whatever “it” is.
 Good is always present if I look hard enough to find it.
-(See blog: One Little Question) By taking this attitude, things always turn out good because “good” is up to me to determine.
+By taking this attitude, things always turn out good because “good” is up to me to determine.

 So, although finding out that I have to move is very unsettling, and my mind’s first inclination is to try to stay right where I’m comfortable now, the normal.
 When I accept the idea and start thinking of “how I can make this work for me” it turns out that I get to move into a cooler house that I can make into a real home for me and my animals.

 At the outset, the dog getting really sick doesn’t seem to have any possible upside to it.
-But, his being puny made me realize how much I appreciate his companionship and how much he’s added to my life over the years.
+However, his illness helped me realize just how much I appreciate his companionship and how much he’s added to my life over the years.